Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Interaction with the student technical leaders
   * :disappointed: Impolite, impatient, and does not communicate with the technical leaders
-  * :confused: Impolite, impatient, does not speak to the technical leaders when necessary, and communicates poorly
+  * :confused: Impolite, impatient, and communicates poorly with the technical leaders
   * :neutral_face: Polite yet impatient, and moderately communicates with the technical leaders
   * :smiley: Polite, patient, and effectively communicates with technical leaders
-  * :sunglasses: Polite, patient, and effectively communicates with technical leaders, seeking advice and help when necessary
+  * :sunglasses: Polite, patient, and effectively communicates with technical leaders to seek advice and help when necessary

   Communication with customers, team leaders, the course instructor, and student technical leaders can be done in-person, through GitHub and Slack.
 The most